MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 An intent represents a task or action the user wants to perform, as expressed in a user's utterance.
 You add intents to your bot to enable it to identify groups of questions or commands that represent the same user intention.

-Some examples of intents you might define for a travel bot, with the example utterances that they are defined from:
+Some examples of intents you might define for a travel bot, with the example utterances that they're defined from:

 | Intent       | Example utterances                                                                                                           |
 |--------------|------------------------------------------------------------------------------------------------------------------------------|